StochasticTinkr/PerformanceTuner/README.md

     ; Disabling FPS cap during load can speed up load times.
     ; Works best if you don't use vsync, or set it to "Fast" in Nvidia Control Panel. bLoadCapping=0

+    ; You can override the V-Sync behavior.  -1 means to use the default value from FO4's config, 0 means disable, and 1 means enable.
+    ; You can use different settings for the override during load and paused states as well.

+    ; This setting controls the VSync override for non-loading and non-paused states.
+    ; Default's to -1.
+    iPresentIntervalOverride=-1

+    ; This setting controls the VSync override during loading screens.
+    ; Defaults to 0 if you have bLoadCapping=0, or to the value of iPresentIntervalOverride otherwise. iLoadingPresentIntervalOverride=0

+    ; This setting controls the vSync override during paused states (pipboy, menu, etc...)
+    ; Defaults to iPresentIntervalOverride.
+    iPausedPresentIntervalOverride=-1

     ; UsePreciseCapping determines whether to have a busy wait to sleep to the microsecond, or to just use ; the built in millisecond sleep.
     ; I recommend leaving this off, but expirement with it if you wish.